basikthings/ENVIRO_CPTR_THE_FLAG_BLSTR/README.md

 Gamplay
 ===
+The object of the game is to score as many points as possible and prevent your opponent from scoring points.
+Points are scored by capturing the flag that is matched to your player color, and delivering it to the goal box designated by the circle at the top of the screen.
+If the player is knocked off into the wall_end before reaching the goal, both the player and the flag return to their original positions without scoring any points.
+Each players points are tallied up.

 Capture the Flag Agents
 ---
-- ***player***: Is the character that the user controls using a D pad spanned by {w,a,s,d} or {i,j,k,l}.
+- ***player***: Is the character that the user controls using a D pad spanned by {w,a,s,d} or {i,j,k,l} for player1 and player2 respectively.
 The players can also shoot a stream of water by holding down {f} or {;} respectively for the two players.
 The players can also put up high mass walls on either side to block the opponents stream of water {c,t} or [.,[} respectively.

 - ***flag***: The player needs to run into the flag to capture it.